 Report illegal parking

-Authorised Officers are on duty daily throughout the year and undertake activities to enforce parking offences, investigate parking concerns from the public and conduct programs to target specific illegal parking behaviour.
+Authorised Officers are on duty daily throughout the year and undertake activities related to parking offences, investigate parking concerns from the public and manage programs to identify specific illegal parking matters.

 Community reports of illegal parking

-Parking concerns received by members of the public are allocated to an authorised officer.
-The complaints are investigated and the officer will determined the appropriate course of action on an individual basis.
-The action taken may include warnings or penalty notices being issued.
-The customer reporting the issue will be contacted and advised the outcome of the investigation.
+Parking concerns received by members of the public are allocated to an authorised officer for investigation.
+The officer will determined the appropriate course of action on an individual basis and action taken may include warnings or penalty notices being issued.
+The customer reporting the issue will be contacted and advised of the outcome.

 School Safety Program